-This morning we awoke to another jolt of bad news.
+This morning we awoke to another jolt of bad news … another horrible mass shooting.
 Once again we feel shock.
 We don’t know what to think or do.
 Our breath, our life, feels sucked away.
-Fear creeps in…do we know anyone who might have been there?
+Fear creeps in … Do we know anyone who might have been there?

 Did you feel despair, too?